The Art of Body Language: Communicating Without Words

 1️.
 Performance Analysis

-1. Content Knowledge and Emotional Awareness: A thorough understanding of the content being presented, including both the informational and emotional impacts intended for the audience
+1. Content Knowledge and Emotional Awareness: Thoroughly understanding the content being presented, including both the informational and emotional impacts intended for the audience.

-2. Body Language Understanding: Knowledge of various types of body language and the meanings and emotional connotations they convey
+2. Body Language Understanding: Knowing the meanings and emotional connotations that different body languages convey.

 2. Learner Analysis

-Through observations of student presentation recordings and interviews with teachers about their performance levels and prior knowledge, I identified four key performance gaps:
+Through observations of student presentation recordings and interviews with the teacher, I identified four key performance gaps:

-1. Lack of Content Familiarity: Limited understanding of the information and emotions they aim to convey
+1. Lack of Content Familiarity: Limited clarity with the information and emotions they aim to convey.

-2. Lack of Body Language Knowledge: Insufficient knowledge of different body language cues and how they influence the audience's perception
+2. Lack of Body Language Knowledge: Unfamiliarity with different body language cues and how they influence the audience's perception.

-3. Lack of Self-awareness: Limited understanding of their appearance and performance on stage due to difficulties in seeing themselves as their audience
+3. Lack of Self-awareness: Limited awareness of their appearance and performance on stage due to perspective constraints.

-4. Lack of Confidence: Emotional barriers such as lack of confidence and fear of making mistakes or receiving negative feedback from peers
+4. Lack of Confidence: Emotional barriers such as fear of making mistakes or receiving negative feedback from peers.

 3. Learning Target Analysis

-2. Explanation: Understand the communicative effects of different body languages and how they relate to the intended emotions and information, and develop an awareness and familiarity with their content and performance on stage.
+2. Explanation: Understand the communicative effects of different body languages, and develop familiarity with their content and stage performance.

-3. Attitude: Develop confidence in using body language in presentation.
+3. Attitude: Build confidence in using body language in presentation.

 4. Assessment Methods Analysis